pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_access-manager.md

 # Access Manager v3 API for Objective-C SDK

-Access Manager enforces client access controls to PubNub resources (channels, channel groups, UUID metadata) using time-limited tokens with embedded permissions.
-Permissions can be granted:
-- For a limited period of time.
-- To resource lists or patterns (regular expressions).
-- In a single request with differing permission levels.

-Authorized UUID: You can restrict a token to a single client UUID by adding the authorized UUID parameter when the server grants the token.
+Access Manager v3 issues time-limited tokens with embedded permissions for PubNub resources (channels, channel groups, UUID metadata).
+Permissions can target explicit resources or regex patterns and can differ per resource in a single grant.
+You can restrict token usage to a single client by setting the authorized UUID in the grant request.
+Objective-C SDK supports client-side usage only: parse and set tokens received from your server.

-Client device support only: The Objective-C SDK can only parse and set tokens received from your server.
-It cannot grant permissions.
+Client device support only
+- Objective-C SDK cannot grant permissions.
+Use it to parse and set tokens issued by a server.

 ## Parse token

-Decodes an existing token and returns its embedded permissions and details.
+Decodes a token and returns its embedded permissions and metadata (useful for debugging, checking ttl, resources, authorized UUID).

 ### Method(s)